GFirmer/Chem-Ed-Doctorate/README.md

 <h3>To my PhD research repository, where I will share my work on science education in Australia.</h3>

-<p>My name is Genevieve Firmer and I am an energetic and innovative science educator.
+<p>My name is Genevieve Firmer and I am an energetic science educator that loves to play with new ideas about engaging students in learning.
 I have experience teaching F-10 science and STEM, senior chemistry and biology and in curriculum leadership.
 I am currently working on my PhD in Chemistry Education as part of the <a href="https://github.com/alintheopen/SCOPE">SCOPE Group</a>, where I am focussing on how curriculum influences classroom practice.
 From this research, I am hoping to develop evidence-based, open-access teaching & learning resources for senior chemistry.</p>

 <p>I am using this repository and website to share my research journey.
 Below I have hyperlinked some of the areas I've started to share my work in.
 Please feel free to have a browse.
 If you have any queries, ideas or feedback, please get in touch via the discussions tab.</p>